THE PRE-MAGICAL AGE

 At first, Mages were rare, odd men and women, keeping mostly to themselves and dedicating their lives to the pursuit of Magical knowledge.
 Their extraordinary abilities, however, did not allow them to avoid the conflicts surrounding them.
 Monarchs sought to enlist their services and while some welcomed the life of privilege that came with being a king’s advisor, most saw this as a sort of servitude beneath their talents.

 The very first school of Magic was founded in Saggad in 1673 B.U. and it became a beacon for Mages across all of Arkhemia.
 Soon, its library became the largest repository of knowledge in the world.
 Graduates from the School of Saggad returned to their homelands vastly more knowledgeable than their local predecessors and decided to open their own versions of the School, following the curriculum of their alma mater.
 The network of Schools of Magic formally became the Academy of Magi in 1605 B.U. both as a means to better organize their collective pursuit of knowledge and as a political statement to every Monarch attempting to use Mages as their personal tools and weapons.
 As proclaimed in its founding documents, the Academy was to be a place for learning.
-No matter where its schools were built, they would remain neutral in the wars of men.
+No matter where its schools were built, they would remain neutral in the wars of Kings.

-While the Academy’s statement of political neutrality is widely believed by most, there are some who believe the unification of southern Arkhemia under the Arreline Empire was, in truth, orchestrated by the Academy as a means to achieve lasting peace in the continent.
+While the Academy’s statement of political neutrality is widely believed by most, there are some who believe that the unification of southern Arkhemia under the Arreline Empire was, in truth, orchestrated by the Academy as a means to achieve lasting peace in the continent.